8 Impressive Digestive Bitters Benefits for Gut Health

 During your gut healing journey, taking digestive bitters can help relax the muscles in your gut that contribute to cramping and bloating while certain bitters like ginger, chamomile, and mint have the ability to soothe gut-related inflammation and ease nausea.

-Digestive bitters work to enhance the production of saliva and bile, both of which help to break down your food more effectively making it easier for your body to digest.
+Digestive bitters work to enhance the production of saliva and bile, both of which help to break down your food more effectively, making it easier for your body to digest.
 Plus, when your body is able to digest your food better, it is able to absorb more of the nutrients present in the food you eat including fats, protein, and micronutrients.

 When your digestive system is functioning properly, including absorbing nutrients quickly, that is also going to translate to the effective removal of waste and food byproducts - aka frequent and healthy bowel movements!

 Your liver and gallbladder work hand-in-hand as major organs in your body’s detoxification system.
 Since digestive bitters enhance the production of bile that breaks down waste and eliminates toxins from your body, they are able to reduce the toxin load in your body that inhibits your body’s detoxification system from doing its job.
+Healthy digestion is necessary for healthy detoxification.

-Risks of digestive bitters
+Risks of Digestive Bitters

 One of the reasons I love digestive bitters is because they are safe for most people with minimal (if any) side effects.
 However, some herbs can interact with certain medications and might not be ideal, especially at higher doses, for people with health conditions like kidney or liver disease.
-That’s why it’s always best to check with your doctor before trying digestive bitters so they can recommend the right digestive bitters for you and at what amount.
-Also, some herbs might not be safe at certain doses if you are pregnant or breastfeeding.

-Otherwise, listen to your body and take note if you are experiencing any symptoms like nausea, vomiting, stomach cramping, gas, or bloating as these can be signs that you are taking too much.
+In general, listen to your body and take note if you are experiencing any symptoms like nausea, vomiting, stomach cramping, gas, or bloating as these can be signs that you are taking too much.
 More extreme symptoms like swelling of your throat and tongue, trouble breathing, wheezing, fainting, or clammy skin could be signs of an allergic reaction so be sure to go to a hospital right away if you experience any of these symptoms.

-To take, about 30 minutes before eating, drop the recommended dose onto your tongue to activate your bitter receptors, hold in your mouth until you start salivating, and then swallow.
+About 30 minutes before eating, drop the recommended dose onto your tongue to activate your bitter receptors, hold in your mouth until you start salivating, and then swallow.

-Types of digestive bitters
+Types of Digestive Bitters

 • Ginger